ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d1 - - - (REVIEW) day planning.md

 - (optional) demo on popcorn-time: display number of characters in the Header.

 - codealong: create a new app ("react characters app")
+  - Note: DON'T do the full demo on popcorn-time (we have a form to create new movies)

 -->